bingomanatee/lge-docs/static/md/api.md

 ### Store.status property: Symbol

-This is a read-only value that is advanced as the store is initialized. see [/status] for details.
+This is a read-only value that is advanced as the store is initialized. see [Status and Initialization](/status) for details.

 ### Store.stream property: BehaviorSubject (RxJS)